 - Knowledge Base

 The base functionality can be optimized with social networking plugins for effective online brand reputation management that help to monitor and respond to customers’ posts.
-Also, Service Cloud is telephony-friendly and allows its integration which is particularly useful for large enterprises with big customer service centers.
+Also, Service Cloud is telephony-friendly and allows integration, which is particularly useful for large enterprises with significant customer service centers.

-In case the standard set of the Service Cloud features doesn’t meet all your technology requirements, you may can request the help of our team of Salesforce consultants and they will assist you with customization and configuration of your CRM software to get the most out of it.
+If the standard set of the Service Cloud features doesn’t meet all your technology requirements, you may request the help of our team of Salesforce consultants, who will assist you with the customization and configuration of your CRM software to get the most out of it.

 Salesforce Marketing Cloud

 The Marketing Cloud is a powerful digital marketing platform for B2C marketers where you can connect with your customers, track the customer journey across multiple communication channels, and manage your social media presence, email promotions, digital advertising campaigns, content creation, and data analysis.